HBLL-Collection-Development/scopus-api/README.md

 9. Serial Title Metadata
 10. Subject Classifications

-Currently, it only searches the APIs and returns the `JSON`.
-Future versions will implement parsing and getting data from the JSON.
+Currently, it only searches the APIs and returns the `JSON` (or `XML` upon request).
+Future versions will implement parsing and getting data from the `JSON`.

 ## Installation
 Using Composer: